-At the beginning of each school year, you receive information about FERPA during the online registration process in InfoSnap.
+At the beginning of each school year, you receive information about FERPA in the district's Online Registration system.

 If you want to change the way your child’s directory information is handled, you must fill out another form (available below) and return it to your child’s principal.

 More in-depth information about FERPA and the form appear below.

 Letter to parents/guardians in Spanish